spotinst/help/src/docs/ocean-spark/getting-started/create-cluster.md

 This section provides a list of requirements for an Ocean Spark cluster deployment.

+**General Availability** versions are fully enabled for customer usage, ready for production use, and have no restrictions on support.
+These versions are recommended for the cluster underlying new applications as they provide customers with the most complete range of features and fixes.
+There is no set time on how long versions remain in the General Availability state; they will be moved to the Deprecated state according to the timetable of those linked cloud provider tables.

+**Deprecated versions** are fully supported and tested but are not our recommended choice for the cluster underlying new applications.
+There is no set time on how long versions remain in the Deprecated state; they will be moved to the Retired state according to the timetable of those linked cloud provider tables.

+**Retired versions** are no longer supported.
+We require that these clusters are upgraded or replaced.
+Versions will be moved to the Retired state according to the timetable of those linked cloud provider tables.
+Any issues encountered with a Retired cluster underlying your application will not be supported by us, but we will advise you during your update of the cluster to a more suitable version.

 ### AWS

-- The Kubernetes cluster version should follow Amazon's policy.
-We will begin supporting a version two months after the “Amazon EKS release” column date listed in the table of [Kubernetes versions supported by Amazon](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html): 1.24, 1.25, 1.26, 1.27, 1.28.
-We will end support at the “End of standard support” column date.
+- The Kubernetes cluster should use a [version supported by Amazon](https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html).
+We will begin supporting, with “General Availability” a version two months after the “Amazon EKS release” column date listed in that linked table.
+We will treat the version as “Deprecated” at the “End of standard support” column date listed in that linked table.
+We will treat the version as “Retired” at the “End of extended support” column date listed in that linked table.
 - The VPC subnets should have the [proper tags](https://aws.amazon.com/premiumsupport/knowledge-center/eks-vpc-subnet-discovery/) to be discoverable by Kubernetes:
   - On all subnets: `kubernetes.io/cluster/<eks-cluster-name>: shared`
   - On public subnets: `kubernetes.io/role/elb: 1`